nathaneltitane/dextop/README.md

 Applications that require backend services (i.e.: Ubuntu Snap/snapd), standalone services, hardware probes and other advanced features that require access to restricted core system directories will not function: the device must bee rooted to remove those limitations and gain full access to all system hardware and virtual devices.

 Dextop links some of the modified utilities that have been patched under Termux for an attempt at limited access to whatever the Android user space runtime policy permits (htop, kill, pgrep, pkill, ps, top).

+### General requirements:

+For the best possible experience, make sure to have:

+- **A modern Android device equipped with a 64 bit ARM processor** (Android 7.0 or above: Termux limitation - Avoid Android 11/12/13 when and if possible: read more regarding the [Phantom Process Killer](https://issuetracker.google.com/issues/205156966))
+- **Medium to high speed internet connectivity** (wifi or other: for setup, updates and additional package downloads)
+- Approximately 4GB in free storage on the device for symmetric setup (Termux and distribution container)
+- A mouse (bluetooth or other)
+- A keyboard (bluetooth or other)
+- A power source other than the battery (for extended work periods and performance requirements: Samsung DeX limitation)
+- A monitor (highly recommended for phones and small devices)

 ### Environment: